Legal

 Step 2: Notify the EPA in Advance

 If asbestos is identified, you must notify the EPA at least 10 working days before demolition (40 CFR 61.145).
-Submit the asbestos survey report, the demolition contractor's name and license, and the abatement contractor's name and credentials.
+Submit the survey report, the demolition contractor's name and license, and the abatement contractor's name and credentials.
 Failure to notify is a federal violation.

 Step 3: Hire Licensed Abatement Contractors